10 Essential Tips for Career Success

-Starting out professionally in a new country can take time and you may face challenging obstacles.
-Although many factors are out of your control, you can take charge of your situation by using these 10 essential tips for career success:
+Establishing yourself professionally in a new country can take time.
+As a newcomer, you might face challenging obstacles (even if you have a lot of experience from your home country).
+Although many factors are out of your control, you can take charge of your situation and help ensure career success.

 If you are a job seeker, take advantage of employment services to reach your professional goals.
 Employment services and programs can help assess your levels in various areas (for example, English proficiency) and support you in creating a plan to develop and reach your goals.
 Employment centers typically provide information and assistance with self-assessments, career planning, language training, and personal branding.
 They can also connect you with volunteer positions, internships, bridging programs, and mentoring opportunities.